-Situated on the Cotswolds escarpment, the views from Newark House are stunning.
-And the views and landscape only get better whilst exploring the Newark garden and estate.
+Situated on the Cotswolds escarpment, the views from Newark Park are stunning.
+They get better and better the more you explore the estate.

 The Cotswolds have been designated an Area of Outstanding Natural Beauty since 1966, and feature beautiful landscapes and villages typefied by limestone houses.
 The Newark Park estate is situated on the Cotswold Edge, or the Cotswold Escarpment; this hilly environment is created by the tilting of the limestone layers, exposing the broken edge of the Cotswolds.